HTC to push into emerging markets, eyes new tablet

 "Customers are willing to pay more, that's why we have grown nearly five times in China this year.
 It shows that customers support our philosophy," he said.

 The company has only released a single tablet model, back in February, opting to focus on other phones instead.
-But Chou said the company is still eyeing the market.
+But Chou said the company is still eying the market.

 "Tablet is a market we would like to try and test, to see whether we can make ourselves stand out and prevent a me-too product," he said.